kocaslam/OVAMO_CUHK/README.md

 Please cite this online tutorial as:
   Ka-Lung LAM.
 2019.
 Software development for the OVAMO system for anaerobic microbial culture using 96 well plate. https://github.com/kocaslam/OVAMO_CUHK/.

-Codes used for the explortive analysis of fermentation, such as probiotics prebotics fermetnation to investigation new prebiotics and engineer new probiotics strains.
+Codes used for the exploratory analysis of fermentation, such as probiotics prebotics fermetnation to investigation new prebiotics and engineer new probiotics strains.